Adolis García Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The 10.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks third in the league.
+- The Cubs pitching staff ranks third in the league with a collective 10.5 strikeouts per nine innings.

-- The Cubs have a 4.70 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cubs have a 3.91 team ERA that ranks 12th among all league pitching staffs.

-- The Cubs give up the fourth-fewest home runs in baseball (four total, 0.8 per game).
+- Cubs pitchers combine to surrender four home runs (0.7 per game), the second-fewest in the league.

-- Stroman (1-0) makes the start for the Cubs, his second of the season.
+- Steele (0-0) makes the start for the Cubs, his second of the season.

-- In his most recent time out on Thursday, March 30, the righty tossed six scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- His last time out was in relief on Friday when the lefty tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.